vldtsw/py_spot_analyzer/README.md

+### Spotify Profile Analytics

-WIP Python project to show user's Spotify profile analytics (top tracks, genres, avg bpm etc.).
+This is a work-in-progress Python project that aims to provide analytics for a user's Spotify profile.

-Purpose - practice in building console based interface using urwid library.
+The main purpose of this project is to practice building a console-based interface using the urwid library.
+By analyzing the user's Spotify data, it aims to provide insights into their music preferences and listening habits.